-EchoDitto was one of many agencies Graziella inherited while at the nonprofit, and we immediately stood out.
-She understood our mission saw our potential — if Echo developed our expertise in organizational change and governance as well as user experience design and product development, we would become a truly powerful force for change.
+EchoDitto was one of several agencies Graziella worked with while at the nonprofit, and we immediately stood out.
+She understood our mission and saw our potential — if Echo developed our expertise in organizational change and governance as well as user experience design and product development, we would become a truly powerful force for change.

-This convergence launched a two-year collaboration to reinvent EchoDitto as an industry leader in applying the top design thinking and product development methodologies and talent to building digital technologies that strengthen organizations, spur citizen engagement, improve communities, and make governments more effective.
+This convergence launched a two-year collaboration to reinvent EchoDitto as an industry leader in applying the top design thinking and product development methodologies and talent to creating digital experiences, products, and services that strengthen organizations, promote equity and inclusion, spur citizen engagement, protect our natural world, and make leaders more effective.

 Graziella joined EchoDitto in 2014, just before we rebranded as Echo&Co and expanded outward to engage with new partners in achieving our vision.
 One of the first projects we completed under our new brand and approach — a new website for Greenpeace USA — was named an Official Webby Honoree in 2016.

 Our New Chapter